bhumimehta2710/Sales_Analytics/README.md

 ---

-## **Role of Reports**
+## **Insights of Reports**
 1. **Top 10 Products Report**:
-   - Highlighted products with the highest percentage increase in net sales from 2020 to 2021.
+   - Exceptional growth led by AQ Mx NB (+5000%).

 2. **Division Report**:
-   - Presented net sales for 2020 and 2021 with growth percentages for each division.
+   - The PC division showed the highest growth at 313.7%.

 3. **Top & Bottom 5 Products by Quantity Sold**:
-   - Identified best and least-performing products by quantity sold.
+   -  AQ Master wired x1 Ms ranked #1; AQ Home Allin1 Gen 2 performed lowest.

 4. **New Products in 2021**:
-   - Listed products with 0% sales in 2020, signifying new launches in 2021.
+   - Notables like AQ Gen Y added over $19M in sales..

 5. **Top 5 Countries by Net Sales**:
-   - Highlighted top-performing countries based on net sales in 2021.
+   - India led with $161.3M, followed by the USA at $87.8M.

 ---